tozny/shared-lints/README.md

 To use your new version in a project simply run `npm i <package-name>@latest`.

----

-TODO docs
-* VSCode settings & recommended extensions
+# VSCode Settings
+This repo also contains info about preferred editor settings & some recommended extensions if you use VSCode.
+Find details about that [here](./.vscode#readme).